paulbarna/CarND-Capstone/README.md

 ![Waypoint Updater](imgs/waypoint-updater-ros-graph.png)

-The purpose of this node is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities, depending on traffic lights and obstacles.
+The purpose of this node is to publish a fixed number of waypoints ahead of the vehicle.
 It subscribes to the following topics:

 * `/base_waypoints` - Publishes a list of all waypoints for the track, which includes waypoints ahead and behind the vehicle.
 Only published once
 * `/current_pose` - Publishes the current position of the car
 * `/current_velocity` - Publishes the current velocity of the car
 * `/traffic_waypoint` - Traffic light data, position and status

 in order to publish a list of waypoints to `/final_waypoints`.
+This [Publisher](http://wiki.ros.org/roscpp/Overview/Publishers%20and%20Subscribers) includes a list of a fix number of waypoints currently ahead of the vehicle with the correct target velocities, depending on traffic lights.

 ### Drive-by-Wire (DBW)